mirah/mirah/README.txt

 To build the Duby jars from source you should have a checkout of both jruby and bitescript in Duby's parent directory.
-Run "ant jar-complete" in jruby, then in the duby directory "../jruby/bin/jruby -S rake jar" to build the Duby jar.
+Run "ant jar-complete" in jruby, then in the duby directory:

+* jruby -I `pwd`/../../lib:`pwd`/../bitescript/lib -S rake jar

+to build the Duby jar.
 Use "jar:complete" instead to produce a free-standing jar file with JRuby and the JRubyParser libraries included.